 So there are flight schools affiliated with airlines that created training programs to fulfill airline pilot recruitment demand.

-Similarly to help students to become a pilot without spending a fortune.
+At the same time, help students to become a pilot without spending a fortune.

-Consequently, many airlines had no choice and to come up with a way to produce their own qualified pilots.
+Consequently, many airlines had no choice and to come up with a way to produce their qualified pilots.

 It will be unwise of the airline to not ask anything from you in return.